- Take advantage of input binds that make playing 3D games easier!

-- If the debug window hangs, times out or doesn't show up.
+- If the debug window hangs, times out or does not show up.
 Close the Designer and make sure you have set avrdude.exe, avrdude2.exe, libusb0.dll and the CrossUpDesigner.exe files to run as admin.

-- When everything is done right, when you click on profiles in the "Select Layout" list, you'll see all the spicy items we hinted at on the SECRET MENU in your documentation.
+- When everything is done right, when you click on profiles in the "Select Layout" list, you will see all the items we hinted at on the SECRET MENU in your documentation.

 - You can also click "Import Layout" to see those layouts and more.
 You can even export your own layouts if you want to share your research with the world!

-- If you click "Program Hotkeys" you can program what the face buttons do when you're in hotkey mode (pressing Options + Touchpad on the back).
-People complained about not having L3 or R3, we went an extra mile and programmed in a few other shortcut combos for easy access in training modes.
+- If you click "Program Hotkeys" you can program what the face buttons do when you are in hotkey mode (pressing Options + Touchpad on the back).
+Customers requested an L3 and R3 option so we added those and a few other shortcut combos for easy access in training modes.

 - Every menu can be closed with the "ESCAPE" key, including the button bind popups.
 Every other menu has an "X" in the top right.